Yellville, Arkansas: Primary and secondary education

 Public education for early childhood, elementary and secondary school students is provided by the Yellville–Summit School District, which leads to graduation from Yellville–Summit High School.

 Higher education

 In 1890, Yellville College was established in the city along College Street.
-The institution was demolished in 1925.
-Today, neither Yellville nor Marion County contain any institutions of higher education.
+It was demolished in 1925.
+Neither Yellville nor Marion County contain any institutions of higher education.
 The nearest are Arkansas State University Mountain Home, in Mountain Home, and North Arkansas College in Harrison, both two-year public schools.
 Nearby four-year education is offered by College of the Ozarks, a Christian liberal-arts college in Point Lookout, Missouri, and Lyon College, a private liberal arts college in Batesville.
 The nearest four-year public school is Arkansas Tech University in Russellville.

 Library system

 The Marion County Library is located at 308 Old Main in Yellville.
 The library offers books, e-books, media, reference, youth, and genealogy services.